Coleen Rooney and Rebekah Vardy: Could it all boil down to a pound of flesh?

 It may have been Rebekah Vardy's account... but was it Rebekah Vardy?
 The entire Coleen Rooney v Rebekah Vardy libel case could boil down to a technicality.

 It’s been almost three years since Coleen Rooney essentially broke the internet with an ellipsis, but she and Rebekah Vardy are still embroiled in a nasty legal battle – one which will finally come to a close today as the High Court is to hand down its judgement around midday.

 Dating all the way back to October 9 2019, the very public quarrel quickly became one of the year’s most defining pop-culture moments and there are few people who haven’t heard tell of the infamous fallout by now.
-However, with the case now set to reach the High Court this week, it might be time to refresh the details.
+However, with a judgement in the case now set to be handed down by Mrs Justice Steyn today, it might be time to refresh the details.
 So, for those of you who need a reminder…

 In October 2019, Coleen – wife of Wayne Rooney, England’s top scorer – took to Twitter to accuse Rebekah – wife of fellow footballer, Jamie Vardy – of leaking stories to the press about her.

 Confident that it could only have been Rebekah who was responsible for speaking to the media, Coleen had come to such a conclusion after doing some unofficial investigative work on her social media.

 This has been a burden in my life for a few years now and finally I have got to the bottom of it…… pic.twitter.com/0YqJAoXuK1